Pottery Wheel Buyers Guide

 The Brent CXC model is very solid but not too heavy.
 It’s around 120 pounds and has heavy powder-coated steel beneath a plastic top deck which is a good size.

 Brent has a smooth foot pedal that responds well.
-When you press your foot down on the pedal, the wheel speeds up nice and smooth.
+When you press your foot down on the pedal, the wheel speeds up nicely and smoothly.
 When you take your foot off the pedal, the speed of the wheel continues to stay at that speed, giving you more precise control over the speed of your wheel.

 (I am not mechanically inclined, but I followed the directions on the 2:22-minute video and had the foot pedal fine-tuned and ready to use within minutes.)